awsdocs/amazon-ec2-user-guide/doc_source/iam-policy-structure.md

 *resourcePath*
 A path that identifies the resource\.
 You can use the \* wildcard in your paths\.

-For example, you can indicate a specific instance \(`i-1234567890abcdef0`\) in your statement using its ARN as follows:
+For example, you can indicate a specific instance \(`i-1234567890abcdef0`\) in your statement using its ARN as follows\.

 ```
 "Resource": "arn:aws:ec2:us-east-1:123456789012:instance/i-1234567890abcdef0"
 ```

-You can also specify all instances that belong to a specific account by using the \* wildcard as follows:
+You can also specify all instances that belong to a specific account by using the \* wildcard as follows\.

 ```
 "Resource": "arn:aws:ec2:us-east-1:123456789012:instance/*"
 ```

-To specify all resources, or if a specific API action does not support ARNs, use the \* wildcard in the `Resource` element as follows:
+To specify all resources, or if a specific API action does not support ARNs, use the \* wildcard in the `Resource` element as follows\.

 ```
 "Resource": "*"